Robert Adam was not only the foremost architect of his age, but one of the most influential architects of all time.

 By the time Robert returned from his tour, many of the Whig aristocrats had already built their large homes and were largely looking for Robert to design the interiors.

-Therefore, he had very few opportunities for large-scale design, with much of his work throughout the early 1760s being the remodelling of existing houses.
+Therefore, he had very few opportunities for large-scale neoclassical architecture design, with much of his work throughout the early 1760s being the remodelling of existing houses.

-The ‘Adam Style’ uses few ornaments, carefully designed from ancient and Renaissance sources, wall paintings and room decorations.
-Carpets were designed to match the ceiling above and everything was custom designed, down to the very smallest of details.
+The ‘Adam Style’ of furniture uses few ornaments, carefully designed from ancient and Renaissance sources, wall paintings and room decorations.
+Carpets matched the ceilings above, and every element was conceived from scratch, down to the very smallest of details.

 See below an example of a small early 19th century cast iron antique hob grate which was designed in the style of Robert Adam.